 In Drama 11-12 we will continue to develop and train the basic tools for the actor.
 Students will be taken through the process of play and learn about the elements necessary to write effective dialogues and theatre scenes.
 Students will take the actors tools into scene work where they will further develop characters and continue to analyze text.
 The skills you will explore and develop in this class will be useful during your high school years, college or university or any job you do after that.

+Drama 12

+(MDRM-12)

-Drama 12 (MDRM-12) This course is open for grade 12 students.
+This course is open for grade 12 students.

 In Drama 11-12 we will continue to develop and train the basic tools for the actor.
 Students will be taken through the process of play and learn about the elements necessary to write effective dialogues and theatre scenes.
 Students will take the actors tools into scene work where they will further develop characters and continue to analyze text.
 The skills you will explore and develop in this class will be useful during your high school years, college or university or any job you do after that.
 Drama Leadership 11 & 12 Recommended course: previous Drama/Acting classes Grade 11 (YHRA-1A) Grade 12 (YHRA-2A) Drama leadership is designed for students who would like to work with junior-level students in the Drama classroom.
 Students work closely with the teacher by helping with warm-ups, theatre exercises, scene work and encouraging a positive attitude and active participation of all students.
 Leadership students must demonstrate a high level of maturity, self-motivation, commitment and interest in helping younger students at all levels of performance.
-Film & Television Production 11& 12 (MDFT-11 & MDFT-12) This course is for senior students who are interested in learning to act in front of the camera.
-You will act in scenes, break down the script and work on getting into emotions and characters.
-You will learn the elements of a scene such as beats, transition of power, and high/low status.
-We will film each other's work and learn about the technical aspect of acting on set for the camera.
-Professionals from the film industry will be invited to share their knowledge with you on a regular basis.
-Theatre Company 9, 10, 11 & 12 Auditions-LATE APRIL/EARLY MAY Grade 9: (MDR--09) Grade 10: (MDRTC10) Grade 11: (MDRTC11) Grade 12: (MDRTC12) Theatre Company 9-12 is an off-timetable audition course where students will be going through the process of rehearsing and performing a play.
+Theatre Company 9, 10, 11 & 12 Auditions- LATE APRIL/EARLY MAY Grade 9: (MDR--09) Grade 10: (MDRTC10) Grade 11: (MDRTC11) Grade 12: (MDRTC12) Theatre Company 9-12 is an off-timetable audition course where students will be going through the process of rehearsing and performing a play.
 In this course they will develop an understanding and competence for theatre performance development at all levels: participating in the rehearsal process, acting, directing, costume design, lighting design, stage design, public relations and production.
 Through this experience students will continue to train the basic tools for the actor: the body, the voice and the mind.
 The course culminates in a series of public performances both within the school and community at large.
 Commitment is the key to success in this course.
-Theatre Production Theatre Production 12 (MDRTP11) (MDRTP12) Please see the instructor if you are interested in enrolling in this course.
+Theatre Production(MDRTP11)Theatre Production 12(MDRTP12) Please see the instructor if you are interested in enrolling in this course.
 In Theatre Production 11/12 students will develop an understanding and competence for technical aspects needed to produce and perform a play: participating in the rehearsal process, costume design, lighting design, stage design, props, set design, public relations and production.
 When needed, students will be expected to sit in during rehearsals where they will operate and design lights and sound, organize stage requirements and props, and participate in designing the stage.